July 22nd, 2020 | Sterling

 Sterling perspective: While many labs stayed open, some collection sites and clinics did close due to safety concerns.
 As they reopened, measures were put in place to restore confidence in those going through the screening process.

-For those organizations concerned with tests taking too long or being unavailable, we continue to offer drug and health screening services through our key partners.
+For those organizations concerned with tests taking too long or being unavailable, we continue to offer pre employment drug test through our key partners.
 We use a combination of daily feeds and direct integrations to allow our collection site databases to be consistently updated.
 Our electronic ordering and online registration allow us to scale new programs quickly and efficiently.
 We’re continuing to work with our partners to maintain the continuity of our drug and health services.

 If your organization is faced with the challenge of ensuring candidates are healthy enough to bring into the workforce, and you are also currently defining your return-to-workplace plan, we’re here to help.
 Sterling has created innovative services and solutions to address the pandemic by coordinating a flexible end-to-end Covid-19 testing program.
 Designed to help organizations maintain safety in the workplace, our health testing services offer broad program coverage to include your employees, contractors, and others you do business with.